How to write a proposal rejection letter to a vendor

 Who rejects vendor proposals?

 So, who has the unfortunate responsibility of handling vendor rejection letters?
-Generally, the procurement manager for the project will handle communicating the RFP results to vendors.
+Generally, the procurement manager for the project will communicate the RFP results to vendors.
 Consequently, this includes drafting and sending rejection letters and emails as well as following up with any subsequent questions.

 When to send vendor rejection letters